Three Ways TV Affects Your Health

 - Limit yourself to a certain (small) number of episodes, like two or three at a time.
 When you've reached your limit, turn off the TV and move on to something else.

-- Balance TV-viewing with other activities, such as physical exercise, seeing friends, reading or taking up a hobby.
+- Balance TV-viewing with other activities, such as physical exercise, seeing friends and reading.

 - Keep lights turned on in the viewing area and your house so you don't lose sense of time.

-You may plan to watch just one show, but if you burn through an entire season in one sitting, it’s time to reassess.
+You may start out planning to just watch one show, but if you burn through an entire season in one sitting, it may be time to reassess.